GuillaumeFavrot/django-react-container/README.md

 => requirements.txt, pipfile and pipfile.lock : Those files lists all python dependencies and packages required by the app to run.
 The pipfile files are generated from the requirement.txt file.

-=> Procfile : This file is required by Heroku and is specific to this platform to properly serve the main Django server in production using the gunicorn package.

 => runtime.txt : This file tells Heroku which version of python is used by the app.

+=> Dockerfile : This file contains all the instructions required by docker to build a container image.

+=> .dockerignore : This file lists all files and folder to leave aside the image building process

 # DOCKER IMAGE BUILDING PROCEDURE